static-frame/static-frame/README.rst

 Installation via Pyodide
 -------------------------------

-Run StaticFrame in the browser via Pyodide, use the ``static_frame_pyodide`` package: https://github.com/static-frame/static-frame-pyodide
+StaticFrame can be run in the browser via Pyodide with the ``static_frame_pyodide`` package: https://github.com/static-frame/static-frame-pyodide

 Dependencies